This guide was written for a few different people:

 We have come a long way since the days of tracking business performance by reviewing a stack of paper reports for critical metrics.
 It used to be the responsibility of the process owner to wade through a stack of paper and find his or her meaningful metrics and use them to support the day's operating decisions.
 Modern software offers a variety of features that make it easier to intervene quickly and drive KPIs toward target metrics much more aggressively:

 This functionality often exists within modern enterprise software applications.
 If it does not, it should be part of the core feature set of your process management solution.
-Either way, strive for maximum flexibility and power for the end-users without the need to rely excessively on IT staff to fine tune reports and dashboards to the process owners' needs.
+Either way, strive for maximum flexibility and power for the end-users without the need to rely excessively on IT staff to fine-tune reports and dashboards to the process owners' needs.

-Effective metrics tracking and communication is critical to business operations.
+Effective metrics tracking and communication are critical to business operations.
 It also provides vital feedback to the process improvement teams, allowing them to get a better sense of what types of process interventions work best.
 This will help them improve their process improvement skills with each new initiative.

-Modelling improvements to your business processes involves considerable effort but it is only the starting point for effective process management.
+Modeling improvements to your business processes involve considerable effort but it is only the starting point for effective process management.
 With a clear idea of how processes should work in the future and a set of meaningful KPIs in hand, it is time to take the plunge and transition your business from today’s inefficiency to tomorrow’s first-class performance.
 This chapter covers three important tools for driving successful business process evolution:

 When you defined your KPIs using the SMART framework we outlined in the last section, you may have already been thinking about how you would measure and track them.
 If new reports and dashboards need to be developed, you also need to capture the answers to some questions about each KPI.
 Answers to questions like the following need to be documented after there is agreement from the business owners of the KPI, those who drive the behaviors necessary to influence the metric, and those who can authorize any effort involved in developing the required dashboards and reports.